Skip Ribbon Commands

 • Yeast rash.
 Antibiotics that kill off some of the beneficial bacteria can also lead to an overgrowth of a type of fungus called candida, leading to a yeast diaper rash.
 Babies with a yeast infection sometimes will also have oral thrush (white spots on the gums, lips, tongue, roof of the mouth, and/or insides the cheeks).

 Note: If you're breastfeeding and taking antibiotics, this could also be a possible cause of diaper rash in your baby.
-See Medication Safety Tips for the Breastfeeding Mom.
+See Medication Safety Tips for Breastfeeding Parents.

 2. Your baby has started eating solid foods.